 CompTIA Cybersecurity Analyst (CySA+)

-As cybercrime increases, the requirement for highly skilled information security analysts will continue to rise.
-The Bureau of Labor Statistics (BLS) reports anticipated growth of 18 percent for information security analysts between 2014 and 2024, the fastest rate of growth for all occupations.
+As cybercrime increases, the requirement for highly skilled information security analysts will continue to increase as well.
+The Bureau of Labor Statistics (BLS) reports anticipated growth of 28 percent for information security analysts between 2016 and 2026, the fastest rate of growth for all occupations.
 One of the newer additions to the CompTIA certification portfolio is the Cybersecurity Analyst (CySA+) certification.
-Formerly known as the CSA+, the CySA+ credential is specifically designed to meet the ever-growing need for experienced, qualified information security analysts.
-CompTIA chose to change the acronym from CSA+ to CySA+ (exams and content remain the same).
-The rollout on the acronym change should be complete by June 29, 2018.
+The CySA+ credential is specifically designed to meet the ever-growing need for experienced, qualified information security analysts.

-CompTIA describes CySA+ as a bridge certification between the Security+ credential (requiring two years' experience) and the master-level Advanced Security Practitioner Certification (CASP) credential, which requires 10 years of experience.
-To earn the CySA+, candidates must pass a performance-based exam.
+CompTIA describes CySA+ as a bridge cert between the Security+ credential (requiring two years' experience) and the master-level Advanced Security Practitioner Certification (CASP), which requires 10 years of experience.
+To earn a CySA+, candidates must pass a performance-based exam.

 Although this certification doesn't impose any explicit prerequisites, it's not a bad idea to earn the Network+ and Security+ certifications before tackling the CASP exam.
-You should also have 10 years of IT administration experience, as well as a minimum of 5 years of technical security experience (thus securing this certification's place as a “master” credential).
+You should also have 10 years of IT administration experience plus a minimum of five years of technical security experience (thus securing this certification's place as a "master" credential).

-Booz Allen Hamilton, Network Solutions and Verizon Telematics, among other companies, require CASP certification for certain positions.
-The U.S. Army and U.S. Navy also accept CASP as an industry-based certification required by employees and contractors who perform IT work in DOD data centers.
-The CASP certification requires that candidates pass the CAS-003 exam (launched on April 2, 2018), which consists of 90 multiple-choice and performance-based questions.
+Booz Allen Hamilton, Network Solutions and Verizon Connect, among other companies, require CASP+ certification for certain positions.
+The U.S. Army and U.S. Navy also accept CASP+ as an industry-based certification required by employees and contractors who perform IT work in DoD data centers.
+The CASP+ certification requires that candidates pass the CAS-003 exam, which consists of 90 multiple-choice and performance-based questions.

-There are no mandatory prerequisites but the Network+ and Security+ (or equivalent skills) is highly recommended along with a minimum of two years of information security experience.
-Candidates pursuing the Cybersecurity career path may take the PenTest+ or CySA+ credential in any order.
+There are no mandatory prerequisites, but the Network+ and Security+ (or equivalent skills) are highly recommended, along with a minimum of two years of information security experience.
+Candidates pursuing the cybersecurity career path may take the PenTest+ or CySA+ credential in any order.

 Additional Professional Certifications